 If you rent out your property for multiple months, you will have less freedom to manage your rental as you like.
 Long-term renters are paying for space and privacy.
 This means that you can’t manage your rental as you like when it suits you.

 Instead of charging a nightly rate, you will most likely charge a fixed fee per month.
-Alternatively, you will most likely offer weekly or monthly discounts.
+Alternatively, you will most likely offer discounts for weekly or monthly stays.